-Jason Crotty is an Associate with Pierce Davis & Perritano LLP.
+Jason Crotty is a Partner at Pierce Davis & Perritano LLP.

 His practice is focused on litigation and trial advocacy in defense of corporations, individuals, governmental subdivisions, and agencies in the Massachusetts State and Federal Courts.
 Mr. Crotty is also a Mediator, certified in compliance with Massachusetts Supreme Judicial Court requirements.